afraitaneayal/poll_power_api_definition/README.md

 then we close registration for candidates second we open registration for voter and launch the voting timer after times up, vote result are displayed for every one to see

+for voters it is possible to look through candidates and their programms